 Navigating the World of Rare Disorders

-Knowing the cause of your child’s neurodevelopmental diagnosis can be a relief; but a new genetic diagnosis can also be stressful, scary, and overwhelming.
+Knowing the cause of your child’s neurodevelopmental diagnosis can be a relief.
+But, a new genetic diagnosis can also be stressful, scary, and overwhelming.
 It is normal to have a wide range of emotions about a new diagnosis.
-It is important to remember that there is no right or wrong way to cope and we all adjust to information differently.
+It is important to remember that there is no right or wrong way to cope, and we all adjust to information differently.

-The following are suggestions to help you begin to adjust to your child’s diagnosis:
+Here are suggestions to help you begin to adjust to your child’s diagnosis:

 - Acceptance.
 Focus on your child’s overall well-being, not just on their genetic condition.
 Your child has a unique personality, strengths, and characteristics.

 - Education.
 Understanding the genetics of your child’s condition can be a challenge.
-It’s important to work with your medical team to develop a clear understanding of the new diagnosis; this will help you develop a clear course of action.
+It’s important to work with your medical team to develop a clear understanding of the new diagnosis.
+This will help you develop a clear course of action.